vdux/vdux/Readme.md

 vdux(store, app, rootNode)
 ```

-From then on, when your store emits a state update, your new state atom will be passed to `app`, which will render into rootNode.
+From then on, when your store emits a state update, your new state atom will be passed to `app`, which will render into `rootNode`.

 ## DOM Events